How to Change Resolution in DaVinci Resolve (Quickly!)

 Suppose you had 5 timelines whose resolution was set at “3840 x 2160” (4K UHD) at the project level in “Project Settings”, and now you want one of the timelines to be downscaled to “1980 x 1080 HD”.

-So you need to change resolution for only one timeline, without affecting other timelines within the same project.
+So you need to change the resolution for only one timeline without affecting other timelines within the same project.

 In this case, you’ll need to update the “Timeline Settings“.